Goto - Tutorials

 Good Reviews and Ratings will Convince potential users to download your App;

-It's also imperative that you comment or reply to users reviews.
+It's also imperative that you comment or reply to users reviews at Google or any app store that allows for reviews with feedback.

 The Google guide says that a User may only rate - review an app one time; however, they can rewrite that review and rating at anytime.